brycepg/cave-dweller/Readme.md

     pip install noise

-At some point i'll do releases with py2exe
+At some point i'll do releases with pyinstaller

 # To Run